vistadataproject/documents/Submissions/src/data rights/gov_data_rights.md

 ### 1.3	Source Code

 All code (software) produced under this contract shall be developed, version-controlled, and delivered in source code form with associated documentation in the Project Repository, such that real-time, contemporaneous third-party review and validation of all code in progress is possible.
 The contractor shall clearly identify all source code as either original or derivative.
-All code that constitutes original works shall carry an Apache 2.0 license.
+All code that constitutes original works shall carry an AGPLv3 license.
 All code that constitutes derivative works must carry an OSI-approved free and open source license.

 All source code, dependent code, libraries, or third-party code shall be in portable, industry-standard languages.
 If the source code requires compiling or assembling, these shall be either industry-standard open-source compilers or assemblers, or shall be provided with the software under a free and open source license that has been approved by the Open Source Initiative (OSI).